 How much though?
 Well if I can grow the mailing list to 10,000 people.
 Then charge a premium CPM of $10-$25 to sponsor it.
 That's $3,000 to $7,500 per month.
 That's a crazy high CPM, you say?
 No, I don't think so.
 This is a hyper targeted audience and the jobs market is different.
 An average job ads goes for $250 to $500.
 But I'm not there yet, so we'll see.

 Remote working is a rapidly growing market and this adds some value, so I think it has a good future ahead.
-I’m happy that whenever someone tells me again there’s no jobs you can do remotely, I can point them here and tell them:
+I'm happy that whenever someone tells me again there's no jobs you can do remotely, I can point them here and show them ALL THE remote jobs and tell them:

 How I built Remote | OK and launched it to #1 on Product Hunt